antoinecourtin/VanGoghDataproject/README.md

 ### Details and examples of cases

 #### First step
-Example of technical information in the TMS XML export
+Example of technical information ofr Van gogh painting in the TMS XML export
 ```xml
 <materiel-technique num-ordre="1">peinture</materiel-technique>
 ```